Dan Lancaster: Production and mixing career

-Solo artist career
+Solo work

 Since the end of his previous project with post-hardcore band Proceed in 2012, Lancaster began posting clips of his own solo music on his Instagram in 2016.
 After multiple clips of teaser footage for new music, Lancaster released his debut solo single "Move A Mountain" in August 2018 via Raw Kingdom with support from AWAL.
 The track received a positive critical reception from Rock Sound and Kerrang! amongst others, with Robin Murray of Clash writing: "It's an expertly pieced together track, with the songwriter using the full force of his experience and expertise.
 The start of something new, something special."

 Lancaster followed "Move a Mountain" with single "Wild Life" in September 2018, before his debut solo headline show at Oslo in London in October 2018.
 In May 2019, Lancaster embarked on his first tours as a solo artist.
 He supported Lower Than Atlantis' on their farewell UK tour, with performances at Manchester Academy, Birmingham O2 Academy and Brixton Academy in London.
 At the Birmingham leg of the tour, Lancaster was brought in by the group to be their emergency stand-in vocalist for the show, after singer Mike Duce had lost his voice at the show in Manchester the night before.

 Lancaster followed this tour immediately by supporting long-term collaborators One OK Rock in mainland Europe on their May 2019 tour with fellow support act Anteros.
 Lancaster often appeared on stage with the band during their performances to perform songs he'd co-written with the group, such as "Taking Off".
 In June 2019 Lancaster released a double-single, "I Tried" and "Phases", followed by the release of "Stay Away" in July 2019.

-In May 2021, Lancaster signed a new publishing deal with BMG, to allow him to continue to write and produce for other artists as well as continue to work on his own music.
+In May 2021, Lancaster signed a publishing deal with BMG, to allow him to continue to write and produce for other artists as well as continue to work on his own music.